Use the excluded destination

 These best practices can help you go beyond the basic requirements to optimize your product data for performance.

-excluded_destinationwhen you want to prevent showing ads or listings for your product.
-If the product is available for sale but you’d like to stop showing ads or free listings for the product, use the
+- When you want to prevent showing ads or free listings for your product: If the product is available for sale but you’d like to stop showing ads or free listings for the product, use the excluded destination